Does an alcoholic drink help you sleep better during periods of insomnia, or when life seems particularly stressful?

-For many insomniacs this could be a tough choice to make, especially if you know it helps avoid the nightmare of lying awake for hours on end.
+For many poor sleepers, it can be a tough choice to make, especially if you know it helps avoid the nightmare of lying awake for hours on end.

 But there may be other consequences of regularly using alcohol to overcome insomnia.
-Of course not all these will be relevant to you, but are included here as factors to consider:
+Not all these will be relevant to you, but are factors to consider:

-- Relying on alcohol to self-medicate can lead to dependency, which could lead to other long-term health problems.
+- Relying on alcohol to self-medicate can lead to dependency, which can lead to other long-term health problems.

-- You can quickly build a tolerance to alcohol, so a small glass of whiskey to help you sleep might eventually have to be a double, then two glasses and so on.
+- People develop a tolerance to alcohol’s sedative effects.
+So a small glass of whiskey to help you sleep might turn into a double, and so on.

-- Alcohol is a diuretic, so too much alcohol in the evening often results in you waking up to go to the toilet.
+- Alcohol is a diuretic, so too much alcohol can mean waking to use the bathroom.

 - Your sleep could be disturbed by the early onset of a hangover.